Saturday, February 21st from 11 am - 4 pm

 NOTE: Crafting Care is a masks required space.
 We will have air purifiers and FarUV lights running to circulate and clean the air as much as possible.
 Let us know if there's anything else we can do to make the space more accessible to you!

 Performances run from 12:30-2 pm throughout The Plant.
 This gives the folks a chance to experience performance in unique locations in The Plant.
-Work in progress performances will be from UDF members and creators, Erin Compton, Sydney Erlikh, Tsehaye Hebert, Kris Lenzo, Lauren Sheely and Andy Slater.
-Joined by artists Matt Bodett, and others!
+Work in progress performances will be from UDF members and creators, Erin Compton, Sydney Erlikh, Tsehaye Hebert, Kris Lenzo, Stefanie Piatkiewicz, Lauren Sheely and Andy Slater.
+Joined by artists Meesh Sara Fradkin and others!

 These include-